manuelFragata/optiland/README.md

 ## Functionalities
-- Lens entry
-- 2D/3D visualization
-- Paraxial and aberration analyses
+- **Lens modeling**: Define optical systems, including aspheric, freeform and user-defined surfaces.
-- Real and paraxial ray tracing, including aspherics and freeforms
+- **2D/3D visualization**: Visualize ray paths and system geometry.
-- Polarization ray tracing
+- **Ray tracing**: Efficient and scalable real and paraxial ray tracing on **CPU or GPU**, with support for polarization.
+Includes a **differentiable ray tracer** via PyTorch for GPU-accelerated optimization and machine or deep learning applications.
-- Real analysis functions (spot diagrams, ray aberration fans, OPD fans, distortion, PSF, MTF, etc.)
+- **Aberration analysis**: Spot diagrams, ray aberration fans, OPD fans, distortion, field curvature, PSF, MTF, and related metrics.
-- Glass and material catalogue (based on refractiveindex.info)
+- **Material database**: Integrated glass and material catalog from refractiveindex.info.
-- Design optimization (local and global)
-- Wavefront and Zernike analysis
+- **Optimization**: Local and global optimization methods for optical system design.
+Support for user-defined optimization metrics and algorithms.
-- Tolerancing, including sensitivity analysis and Monte Carlo methods
+- **Tolerancing**: Sensitivity analysis and Monte Carlo methods for manufacturability studies.
-- Coating and surface scatter (BSDF) analysis
+- **Surface scatter**: Model surface scatter using bidirectional scattering distribution functions (BSDF).
-- Zemax file import
+- **Wavefront analysis**: Support for Zernike polynomials and wavefront computations.
+- **Interoperability**: Import and refine designs from Zemax files for integration with existing workflows.
+- **Machine learning integration**: Configurable backend for NumPy or PyTorch, enabling GPU acceleration, gradient propagation, and deep learning workflows.

 The code itself is in constant flux and new functionalities are always being added.